Right to Buy

 This is not always the case though so you should always speak to mortgage providers or brokers to see what options you have available.

 If you talk to mortgage providers directly, then you’ll only get information on products from one particular lender.
-If you want a broader range of options however, head over to our mortgage comparison page and you’ll have your pick of the best mortgage plans on the market, helping you borrow as much as you need at the lowest cost possible.
+If you want a broader range of options however, head over to our mortgage comparison page and you’ll have your pick of the best mortgage deals on the market, helping you borrow as much as you need at the lowest cost possible.

 Selling a Right to Buy Property